 Primarily for premedical, predental, life sciences, and pharmacy majors.
 One lecture hour and three laboratory hours a week for one semester.
+Only one of the following may be counted: Chemistry 110K, 110L, 220C, 120K, 128K, 128L.
 Prerequisite: Chemistry 110K.

 CH 317.
 Descriptive Inorganic Chemistry.